 Hope you’re having a great day.

-I just noticed that you’re hiring a freelance writer; I’m looking to diversify my client portfolio and feel that we could collaborate really well!
+I just noticed that you’re hiring a freelance writer; I’m looking to diversify my client portfolio and feel that we could collaborate well!

 Check out my social media profiles, where I have some interesting articles and content which you might like: